rails/rails/guides/source/active_storage_overview.md

 Rails will enqueue a job to generate the variant after the attachment is attached to the record.

+NOTE: Since Active Storage relies on polymorphic associations, and [polymorphic associations](./association_basics.html#polymorphic-associations) rely on storing class names in the database, that data must remain synchronized with the class name used by the Ruby code.
+When renaming classes that use `has_one_attached`, make sure to also update the class names in the `active_storage_attachments.record_type` polymorphic type column of the corresponding rows.

 [`has_one_attached`]: https://api.rubyonrails.org/classes/ActiveStorage/Attached/Model.html#method-i-has_one_attached
 [Attached::One#attach]: https://api.rubyonrails.org/classes/ActiveStorage/Attached/One.html#method-i-attach
 [Attached::One#attached?]: https://api.rubyonrails.org/classes/ActiveStorage/Attached/One.html#method-i-attached-3F